BrightMove/helm-charts/charts/flat-pdf/README.md

 # Flat PDF Chart

-The Help chart for deploying the Flat PDF project.
+The Helm chart for deploying the Flat PDF project.